Books On My Desk: Walker Evans, Walker Evans (again), Altered Landscapes, and James Fee

 Co-published by the Nevada Museum of Art and the University of Nevada Press in 1999

 First thing first.
-There are two books, both published on the Altered Landscape, a primary collection area at the Nevada Museum of Art, this one and another titled _ The Altered Landscape: Photographs of a Changing Environment_ published twelve years later.
+There are two books, both published on the Altered Landscape, a primary collection area at the Nevada Museum of Art, this one and another titled The Altered Landscape: Photographs of a Changing Environment published twelve years later.
 They are different books, with different essays, looking at the same collection which apparently was growing rapidly enough to warrant two similarly named books.

 The focus of this book is, as its name suggests, on altered landscapes—that is, landscape photography that has been changed by humans—a sort of counterweight to what some may see as the traditional realm of landscape photography.
 The mandate seems broad, probably overly broad, and you might be expecting the book to show a haphazard hodgepodge of images like one of those online photo contests with superficial “themes.”
-Instead the book holds up well, the images made with a seriousness of purpose and their selection with an equivalent seriousness.
+Instead, the book holds up well, the images made with a seriousness of purpose and their selection with an equivalent seriousness.

-Of course you have Robert Adams and Lewis Baltz represented here, a direct of a reaction against the Ansel Adams school of photography as you could want.
-Then there are images by Jim Sunburn where he projects grids and other geometric shapes on hug rock outcroppings at night, and a striking aerial image by Marilyn Bridges showing a highway forming by some engineering alchemy out of the compacted sands and dry washes of the Nevada desert.
+Of course you have Robert Adams and Lewis Baltz represented here, a direct of reaction against the Ansel Adams school of photography as you could want.
+Then there are images by Jim Sunburn where he projects grids and other geometric shapes on huge rock outcroppings at night, and a striking aerial image by Marilyn Bridges showing a highway forming by some engineering alchemy out of the compacted sands and dry washes of the Nevada desert.

 This is a valuable book to any landscape photographer, inspiring work and, at the same time, warning them off good ideas that have been done before.
 Perhaps the most surprising thing about this book is that is makes me want to own the other one.